Sagarm89/SagSel/py/docs/README.rst

 One can build the Python documentation without doing a full bazel build.
-The following instructions will build the setup a virtual environment and installs tox, clones the selenium repo and then runs ``tox -c py/tox.ini`` building the Python documentation.
+The following instructions will build the setup a virtual environment and installs tox, clones the selenium repo and then runs ``tox -c py/tox.ini -e docs``, building the Python documentation.

 .. code-block:: console